1. What is the climate like at Kudjip and what kind of clothes should I bring?

 4. What is it like to be on-call?

-Depending on how many doctors are here at the time, you will only take 1-2 calls a week and have several weekends off.
+Depending on how many doctors are here at the time, you will only take 1-2 calls a week.
 The hospital is about a 5-minute walk from the doctor’s flats.
 On average, the on-call doctor returns to the hospital 1-3 times during the evening and night, and takes 2-5 phone calls.
 Of course, “individual mileage may vary”!
 On weekends, if you expect to work a full day, you won’t be too frustrated.
-We now only take call for 1 weekend day at a time.

 5. Will I have a phone or e-mail access?